-Sec.
+SEC.
 6.01 INFORMAL DEBRIEFING

-When the contract is completed, an informal debriefing may be performed at the discretion of the project director.
+When the contract is completed, an informal debriefing may be performed at the discretion of the project director or procurement officer.
 If performed, the scope of the debriefing will be limited to the work performed by the contractor.

-Sec.
+SEC.
 6.02 ALASKA BUSINESS LICENSE AND OTHER REQUIRED LICENSES